Adam-LucidAI/FMCv2/README.md

 ## Building

 Use the Gradle wrapper to build the project.
-The required Gradle distribution is included in `gradle/wrapper`, so no network access is needed.
+The wrapper downloads the required Gradle distribution the first time it runs, so network access is needed unless you supply the distribution zip in `gradle/wrapper`.

 ```bash
 ./gradlew build